Health Insurance/Health Savings Programs

 - Difficulty negotiating the internal or external appeals processes when a claim is denied.

 - Questions regarding limited benefit plans and other non-traditional health plans.

-Complaints involving health insurance issues should be directed to the Consumer Services Division of the Arkansas Insurance Department, or secondarily, the Attorney General’s office.
-The Insurance Department may be reached at (501) 371-2640 or (800) 852-5494 or at Insurance.Arkansas.gov.
+Complaints involving health insurance issues should be directed to the of the Arkansas Insurance Department Consumer Services Division, which may be reached at (501) 371-2640 or (800) 852-5494.

 Before you file a complaint:

 - Follow the appeal procedures available through your insurance plan if you believe a payment decision is in error.